 - EU institutions and policy-making processes

 EU-level policy-making on migration and development

 The main objective of my current research project is to contribute to the growing, yet understudied and scattered, body of research on the link between migration and development at European Union (EU) level.There is a discernible knowledge gap regarding the role of the EU in integrating development-related consequences into its external migration policy-making processes.
 The research aims to reconceptualise the relationship between migration and development in the European context.

-Royal Society of Edinburgh - Caledonian Research Fund European Visiting Fellowship for six months, IASH, University of Edinburgh (three months completed) (June 2016-September 2016)
+- Royal Society of Edinburgh - Caledonian Research Fund European Visiting Fellowship for six months, IASH, University of Edinburgh (three months completed) (June-Sept 2015)

 PI4579 International Migration and Europe (Course Convener)

 PI3073 The EU: Contemporary Challenges (Course Convener)